-If you’re selling a condo in Phoenix, Scottsdale, Tempe Arizona it’s important to hire an experienced real estate agent and take steps to give your condo an edge over similar properties… Real estate agent Juan Pesqueira say selling a condo is not like selling a house.
+If you are selling a condo in Phoenix (metro), Scottsdale, Tempe, Paradise Valley, Mesa, Chandler – Maricopa County.
+And even for those selling a condo down south in the Old Pueblo – Tucson, Arizona it’s important to hire an experienced real estate agent and take steps to give your condo an edge over similar properties… Real estate agent Juan Pesqueira say selling a condo is not like selling a house.

 Hire an expert.